-- 4. Fish Habitat, water resources, and water quality.
-The proposed sale areas are more than 400 feet north of the nearest perennial stream, the Gerstle River, which drains to the Tanana River approximately two miles downstream.
-The proposed sales will be designed and managed to protect fish habitat and water quality in compliance with the Forest Resources and Practices Act and regulations (AS 41.17 and 11 AAC 95).
-DOF will ensure Best Management Practices are being adhered to by requiring a complete logging plan prior to the start of any harvesting, conducting on-site inspections during logging operations and a final inspection prior to terminating the timber sale. - 5.
-Recreation, tourism, and scenic resources.
-The lands within this Subunit see much recreational value use because of the all-season access from Cummings Road, in particular the unimproved boat launch to the Tanana River.
-Some recreational use by snowmachine and ATV takes place, primarily for hunting and trapping.
-The logging road system provides infrastructure for recreationists to access trails and waterways.
-The proposed harvest area is expected to have negligible impacts on the viewshed of any residential area and will not be visible from the Tanana River. - 6.
+4. Fish Habitat, water resources, and water quality.
+The proposed sale areas are more than a mile from any perennial flowing streams, and approximately 2 miles north of the Tanana River.
+No adverse impact to fish habitat is expected due to the ridgetop position of these sales.
+The proposed sale will be designed and managed to protect fish habitat and water quality in compliance with the Forest Resources and Practices Act and regulations (AS 41.17 and 11 AAC 95).
+DOF will ensure Best Management Practices are being adhered to by requiring a complete logging plan prior to the start of any harvesting, conducting on-site inspections during logging operations and a final inspection prior to terminating the timber sale.

+- 5. Recreation, tourism, and scenic resources.
+The Nenana Ridge area is used for recreational activities as well as hunting.
+During the winter months skiing, dog mushing, snowmachining and many other activities are common.
+The logging road system provides an excellent infrastructure for recreationists to access trails and waterways.
+The proposed harvest area is not expected to be viewable the Parks Highway, and but portions of NC-1836-F may be visible the nearest bend of the Tanana River. - 6.
 Cultural Resources.
 DOF works with the State Historic Preservation Office (SHPO) to identify and avoid known cultural, historic or prehistoric sites in planning the proposed access routes and harvest areas.
 If additional archaeological sites are identified, proposed harvest areas and road locations will be appropriately adjusted to avoid conflicts.
 If any historic or archaeological sites are encountered during road construction or harvest activities, DOF will immediately inform SHPO and take action to protect the findings. - 7.
 Subsurface Resources.
-All of TVSF Subunit 10C is open to mineral entry and is available for leasing, subject to DMLW Mineral Orders.
-Mineral potential in this Unit has been rated moderate to low.
+All of TVSF Subunit 5B is open to mineral entry and is available for leasing.
+Mineral potential in this Unit has been rated moderate to low, but no active mining claims are established within the sale area.
 No deleterious effects on subsurface activities are anticipated.